Xposed-Modules-Repo/com.varuns2002.disable_flag_secure/README.md

 Xposed Module to Disable `FLAG_SECURE`, enabling screenshots and recording in apps that normally wouldn't allow it.

-This module is to specifically support Android 8-11.

-## Requirements:

-- Android 8.0+ (Oreo/SDK 26)

 ## Usage for LSPosed:

 - Enable the module